jblevins32/IRR6/README.md

 ## IRR Lab 6

-This code generates a classification model for images of traffic signs.
+This code generates a KNN, random forest, or SVM classification model using Scikit-learn for traffic sign image classficiation using preprocessing techniques with cv2.

 ### How to run
 - Create and activate conda environment `conda create env -n <name> -r requirements.txt & conda activate <name>`